High Hampton Inn Historic District

-After 95 years, the Inn and Club now come under the ownership of the Birmingham-based Arlington Family Offices, working with seasoned management group Daniel Communities to operate High Hampton’s club amenities, including the newly-redesigned Thomas Fazio golf course.
-The Beall family, along with the leadership team from Blackberry Farm, have joined the High Hampton team in the revitalization of the historic inn and cottages into a year-round operation.
-Today, passionately committed families continue the storied traditions of High Hampton into the next 100 years.
-To continue representing these storied traditions, The High Hampton History Center was founded in 2019.
+After 95 years, the Inn and Club is under the ownership of the Birmingham-based Arlington Family Offices, working with seasoned management group Daniel Communities to operate High Hampton’s club amenities, including the newly-redesigned Thomas Fazio golf course.
+The Beall family, along with the Blackberry Farm, have joined the High Hampton team in the revitalization of the historic inn and cottages into a year-round operation.
+Today, families continue the storied traditions of High Hampton into the next 100 years.
+To continue representing these traditions, The High Hampton History Center was founded in 2019.
 The History Centers main focus is to provide tours, programs, and archive the vast collection of historic photos and artifacts from the property.
 The History Center is located in the Historic Caddie House (1924).

 The High Hampton Inn Historic District encompasses 12 contributing buildings and 1 contributing site.
 They include the High Hampton Inn (1932-1933), a 2 1/2-story, L-shaped, gable-roofed Rustic style structure sheathed in chestnut bark siding.
 It was designed by locally prominent architect Erle Stillwell and features a one-story, hip roofed wraparound porch with an extended Porte-cochère.
 Other contributing resources include the Lake Cottage (1932), Hampton Cottage (1932), Halsted Cottage (1932), Chimney Top Cottage (c.
 1932), Rock Mountain Cottage (1941), Mayapple Cottage (1932), Lodge Cottage (c.
 1900 and 1925), Thorpe Cottage (1936), Wade Hampton Smokehouse (c.
 1890), Supply Building (c.
 1890 and 1927), and the Recreational Landscape (1922-1941).

 Buildings that are no longer on the property include: